Gram Vikas: Habitat Development: 1995 onwards

 Enabling rural communities to lead a dignified life meant supporting improvements in the physical living environment.
 Regular natural hazards like cyclone affect lives in coastal Odisha, causing damage to homes and property.
 Gram Vikas supports rural communities to build cost-effective, disaster-proof houses; community buildings and facilities such as schools, grain banks, roads, drainage etc.

 Water & Sanitation: 1994 onwards

 The high levels of morbidity caused by pollution of drinking water sources through improper disposal of human waste need to be addressed through a community-managed, all-inclusive mechanism.
 The Rural Health & Environment Programme was developed by Gram Vikas in 1995 through wide consultations with village communities in different parts of Odisha.
+The initiative emphasized the construction of twin leach pit toilets and bathing rooms, along with piped water supply systems, ensuring 24/7 access to clean water.

 Activities

 Since its inception, Gram Vikas has worked on a variety of development issues, including biogas promotion, community forestry, rural habitat development, and education.
 Since 2019, Gram Vikas has been working on six focus areas which are water, livelihoods, sanitation & hygiene, habitat & technologies, village institutions and education.